InfiniteCoder01/orco/README.md

 - [x] Path as an operator \[cancelled\]
 - [x] `orco::Path` borrowing names? \[cancelled\]
 - [x] Get metadata traits out of macros
+- [ ] Reorganize IR Tree to hold references to modules.
+Maybe local resolve should only be in module?
 - [ ] Parent modules (`super::`)
 - [ ] Comptimes in blocks
 - [ ] Operator Overloading & Traits